awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-batch-med.md

 print(status)
 ```

-The following example code shows the transcription results of a transcription job with speaker identification enabled\.
+The following example code shows the transcription results of a transcription job with speaker partitioning enabled\.

 ```
 {